numpde/idom/docs/source/guides/escape-hatches/distributing-javascript.rst

 Then, we can creat the ``setup.py`` file which uses Setuptools.
-This will differ substantially from a normal ``setup.py`` file since, as part of the build process we'll need to use NPM to bundle our Javascript.
+This will differ substantially from a normal ``setup.py`` file since, as part of the build process we'll need to use NPM to bundle our JavaScript.
 This requires customizing some of the build commands in Setuptools like ``build``, ``sdist``, and ``develop``:

 .. code-block:: python